Bronchitis & Pneumonia

 ✓ Antibiotic evaluation for bacterial infections

-Chest X-rays are commonly used to evaluate lung infections such as pneumonia, especially when symptoms include:
+Chest X-rays are commonly used to evaluate lung infections such as pneumonia,

 • Fever or chills